Michael-Geel/Demo-Repo2/README.md

 Having done the commit, can observe that all the above notes made in this branch don't show up in the master branch.
 If you do a git checkout to switch to the master branch, all the notes made in this branch disappear.
+When switching back to the master branch, I can merge the 2 branches locally using the "git merge" command.
+Before we do that though, we'll double check what we're merging in using the "git diff" command, referred to as diffing.
+It compares 2 versions of the code and shows all of the lines that have been changed.
+-Roughly shows this in GitHub with the red - lines showing what's been removed and the green + lines showing whats been added.
+When using git diff, you use this syntax: "git diff 'branch name'".
+-Here branch name is the name of the branch you're comparing to the branch you're currently in.
+Will do a fresh commit now, then switch to master branch and run a diff.